 The UN Sustainable Development Goals are proving to be a good starting point and have inspired the three municipalities to see new, sustainable possibilities.
 While the goals are to do with large, overarching issues, they nevertheless concern each and every one of us.
-The Sustainable Development Goals are there to help us look up, steer in the right direction and develop good local solutions that also contribute on a global basis.
+The Sustainable Development Goals provide us with a wider perspective; help us to steer in the right direction and to develop good local solutions that also contribute globally.

 A local authority is responsible for many tasks that contribute to sustainable development.
 Local authorities provide health services, education, housing policy, infrastructure, clean water and refuse collection and disposal.
 They manage land, housing, amenities and facilities, ensure a balance between urban and green spaces, and implement measures to reduce climate impact.